dimitri-feniou/Trustpilot_api/readme.md

   * CSV folder <br>
     * Dataset with french reviews of all categories of the website Truspilot.
 We use this dataset to train the model
  * Exemples_model Folder
-   * Countains the trainning in the dataset Truspilot
+   * Contains the trainning in the dataset Truspilot
    * Predictions is a notebook for testing the accuracy of the model prediction on dataset
 * Files :
-  * prepocessing.py used for remove all emoji/ html in the dataset
-  * scrap_trustpilot.py used for create the dataset for trained model
+  * scrap_trustpilot.py used to create the dataset for model training

 ## Collab link trained camenBert model on dataset